thompson-ad/zilchCoin/README.md

 - Install `node_modules` by running `yarn`.
 - Install `pods` by running `cd ios && pod install && cd ..`.
 - Start the local server by running `yarn server`.
 - In a new terminal window, run `yarn ios` to start development server and build the app to an iOS simulator.

+### Running on Android

+If run on Android, you may encounter an error: `This project's Gradle Plugin requires Java 11 or higher to run`.

+If so, please open the project in android studio and follow the steps outlined [here](https://nkaushik.com/android/gradle-plugin-requires-java-to-run/) (I advise installing the latest JDK), clean the build with `cd android && ./gradlew clean && cd ..`, and rebuild.

-Or run `yarn android` to start development server and build the app to an Android simulator.
+Then run `yarn android` to start development server and build the app to an Android simulator.

 ## Tests